vladimirvivien/automi/README.md

 > See the full [source code](./examples/emitters/slice0).

-Let's decompose the program to see how it works!

-#### Create the stream
+##### How it works

+1. Create the stream with an emitter source.
+Automi supports several types of sources including channels, io.Reader, slices, etc. (see list of emitters below).
+Each element in the slice will be streamed individually.

 ```go
 strm := stream.New([]rune(`B世!ぽ@opqDQRS#$%^&*()ᅖ...O6PTnVWXѬYZbcef7ghijCklrAstvw`))
 ```

-`stream.New` creates a new stream with a specified emitter that will emit elements on the stream.
-This example uses an emitter that sources a slice of runes to emit random rune values on the stream.

-#### Apply stream operations
+2. Apply user-provided or built-in stream operations as shown below:

 ```go
 strm.Filter(func(item rune) bool {